This is Episode One of our 2-part series on Introverts & Extroverts, where we delve into how these different personalities affect marriages.

 Introverts are more aware of & sensitive to external stimulation – too much and it overwhelms, just right and they feel comfortable

-Extroverts, less sensitive to external stimulation, thrive on lots of activity, people, talking etc and are more wired to seek external reward stimulation.
+Extroverts, are less sensitive to external stimulation, thrive on lots of activity, people, talking etc and are more wired to seek external reward stimulation.

 Bill Gates, Warren Buffett, Steven Spielberg, Meryl Streep, Al Gore, Mark Zuckerberg, Hillary Clinton, Michael Jordan, Steve Wozniak, Elon Musk, JK Rowling, Eleanor Roosevelt, Audrey Hepburn, Albert Einstein, Rosa Parks, and Mahatma Gandhi.